 Despite the rhetorical commitment to repudiating Trump, Biden may find it difficult to fully restore a pre-Trump status quo.
 Countries may no longer be willing to follow the U.S. lead on democracy promotion after the erosion of America’s democratic norms during the Trump era.
 And Europe, in particular, has recalibrated its relationship with the United States and may no longer be willing to align with America’s approach, particularly the hardening of relations with China.
-Nevertheless, as the war in Ukraine and the crisis leading up to it highlight, there is still high demand among allies, partners and other countries around the world for decisive U.S. leadership in times of crisis.
+Nevertheless, as the war in Ukraine has highlighted, there is still high demand among allies, partners and other countries around the world for decisive U.S. leadership in times of crisis.

 WPR has covered U.S. foreign policy in detail and continues to examine key questions about will happen next.
 Will Biden maintain a tough approach on China, and at what cost?
 How will his administration handle ties with Iran in the likely event the nuclear deal is not revived?
 And will the war in Ukraine prevent Biden from shifting the geographic focus of U.S. foreign policy to the likely centers of global challenges and opportunities in Asia and Africa?
 Below are some of the highlights of WPR’s coverage.

 Our Most Recent Coverage

 The U.S. Is Losing Ground to China in Southeast Asia